You will notice

 Anaemia in CKD

-kidneys are failing, and generally speaking it does not kick in until the
+this does not kick in until the CKD is relatively advanced.

-breathing space; but in some cases treatment may be started too late for
+also give you a breathing space, though in some cases treatment may be

-it to help.
+started too late for it to help.

-to start treatment before it becomes critical), or develops problems with rhEpo or blood transfusions, there is no reason why a CKD cat should
+In general, there is no reason why a CKD cat should

-die of CKD-related anaemia - but it is critical to keep an eye on PCV and
+die of CKD-related anaemia, but it is critical to keep an eye on PCV and

-treat anaemia pro-actively if it appears.
-There is more information on
+treat anaemia proactively if it appears.

-anaemia on the Anaemia
+information on the Anaemia

 Sudden

-Improvement Before a Crash
+Improvement Before a Crash (Rallying)

-for the first time in weeks.
+evening with us for the first time in weeks.

 Of course, when